 Recent coverage has focused on a specific entity in Luxembourg called Amazon EU Sarl, but this does not take in to account the local tax contributions made by other Amazon companies in countries right across Europe.

 In 2015, Amazon EU Sarl established branches in the UK, Germany, Spain, France and Italy.
 We report directly to the local tax authorities in these countries the retail revenues on sales made to customers through these branches, and the associated expenses and taxes.
-More recently, we have introduced similar branches for the Netherlands, Sweden and now Poland that coincide with the opening of our stores there.
-We operate this pan-European business from our headquarters in Luxembourg where we have over 4,000* employees and growing, including our senior leadership team.
+More recently, we have introduced similar branches for the Netherlands, Sweden, Poland and now Belgium that coincide with the opening of our stores there.
+We operate this pan-European business from our headquarters in Luxembourg where we have over 4,250 employees, including our senior leadership team.

-Last year, we opened more than 50 new sites across Europe and created over 65,000 jobs, taking our total footprint to over 70 fulfillment centers, 100 corporate offices and development centers, and 200,000 full-time employees across Europe.
+Last year, we opened several new sites across Europe, and we now have more than 200,000 full-time employees across the region.
 Many of these employees are based at our operations sites where we offer a variety of roles, from robotics engineers and finance managers through to employees picking and packing orders from our customers.
 These are some of the most advanced workplaces of their kind in the world and the people who work there receive excellent pay and a comprehensive benefits package from day one, including a retirement savings plan and healthcare, medical and life insurance.